gensart-x/sora-erlyana/README.md

 # Features

 -   Image to sticker 📸
+-   Meme sticker maker 😀
 -   AI-assisted QNA 🧠
--   TextPro styled-text generation✨
+-   TextPro styled-text generator✨
--   Random Couple Anime Profile Pictures 👭
+-   Random couple anime profile pictures 👭
 -   Translate English to Indonesia, and otherwise 🌐
--   Random Wise Quotes 🦜
+-   Random wise quotes 🦜
--   Cookpad Recipe Search 👨‍🍳
+-   Cookpad recipe search 👨‍🍳
 -   You have any idea ?
 Drop it in the Issue tab with `enhancement` label ! 😁 With your idea, I'll try to reach the feature if it's possible, and put your name in here as a contribution !✨😎

 # Hall of Fame 👑